Battle of Petsamo

 The Battle of Petsamo was fought between Finnish and Soviet troops in the area of Petsamo in the far north of Finland in 1939 and 1940.
 The Finnish troops were greatly outnumbered but managed to contain the Soviet troops due to the extreme terrain, weather and leadership.

 Order of battle

 Finland

 The Finnish troops consisted of the 10th Separate Company (10.Er.K) in Parkkina and the 5th Separate Battery (5.Er.Ptri, four 76 mm field cannons, from year 1887) in Liinahamari.
 The separate companies and batteries didn't belong to any specific division of the Finnish Army and could be placed in ad hoc formations.
 The troops were part of the Lapland Group (Lapin Ryhmä) of the Finnish Army which had its headquarters at Rovaniemi.
 The troops were later reinforced with the 11th Separate Company and a 3rd Company which wasn't part of the original mobilization plans.
 Also the small Reconnaissance Detachment 11 (Tiedusteluosasto 11) was added to the troops.
-All the troops were called Detachment Pennanen (Osasto Pennanen, totalling under 900 men) after their commander captain Antti Pennanen.
+All the troops were called Detachment Pennanen (Osasto Pennanen, totalling under 900 men) after their commander Antti Pennanen.